AppDaemon/appdaemon/docs/APPGUIDE.rst

 ~~~~~~~~~~~~~~~~~~~

 AppDaemon uses 2 separate logs - the general log and the error log.
 An
-AppDaemon App can write to either of these using the supplied
+App can write to either of these using the supplied
 convenience methods ``log()`` and ``error()``, which are provided as
 part of parent ``AppDaemon`` class, and the call will automatically
 pre-pend the name of the App making the call.

-The functions are based on the python ``logging`` module and are able to pass through parameters for interpolation, and additional parameters such as ``exc_info`` just as with the usual style of invocation.
+The functions are based on the Python ``logging`` module and are able to pass through parameters for interpolation, and additional parameters such as ``exc_info`` just as with the usual style of invocation.
 Use of loggers interpolation method over the use of ``format()`` is recomended for performance reasons, as logger will only interpolate of the line is actually written whereas ``format()`` will always do the substitution.

 The ``-D`` option of AppDaemon can be used to specify a global logging level, and Apps can individually have their logging level set as required.
 This can be achieved using the ``set_log_level()`` API call, or by using the special ``debug`` argument to the apps settings in ``apps.yaml``: